Top 5 Reasons Why Investing Is Important

 4. Beat Inflation

 Investing is also important to beat inflation.
-If you don’t invest your money but just leave it in your checking or savings account, the money will decline in purchasing power as inflation will eat away the value of your money.
+If you don’t invest your money but just leave it in your checking or savings account, the money will decline in purchasing power as inflation eats away at its value.

-While the reported inflation is quite low nowadays, the actual inflation is quite high as education and healthcare expenses are increasing much faster than reported inflation.
-Canadian banks are not even paying 2% on your savings deposit which means that if you do not invest, your money will lose value over time.
+While reported inflation is quite low nowadays, actual inflation is quite high as education and healthcare expenses are increasing much faster than reported inflation.
+Canadian banks are not even paying 2% on savings deposits, which means that if you do not invest, your money will lose value over time.

-Even this 2% return may not sustain for long as other foreign central banks have cut close to 0% or even lower.
+This 2% return may not be sustained for long as other foreign central banks have cut close to 0% or even lower.
 This means that you could face a day when your bank deposits earn 0% return or even negative returns sometime in the future when inflation is taken into account.

 To insure yourself against such a situation, it might make sense to start investing in a mix of assets which can beat inflation.